-At the National University of Singapore, students
+At the National University of Singapore (NUS), you can

 - undertake unique interdisciplinary studies or conduct in-depth research